edwardvmills/Silk/README.md

 Seam Continuity: the goal is to allow complex models to be built from individual NURBS sections, alternatively creating new surfaces to be continuous to existing surfaces, or providing tools to to create smooth transitions where surfaces are initially created with discontinuities.

+## Limitations
 Although Silk is intended to provide efficient and user friendly tools in the long term, at this time, it behaves more like a low level library with GUI access to its functions.
 The individual functions create individual document objects, and in the future, relevant functions might be chained together automatically to create complex nested objects.
+The current objects are very likely to persist, both as individual document objects, and as sub-objects in the future.

 Modeling can be done in the current state, and the resulting data structures are efficient, but the process can be laborious.
 The best path forward for user friendliness will depend heavily upon the outcome of several debates within the FreeCAD community on how parts, solid bodies, assemblies, and object linking are organized.